How Long Does It Take To Recover From Cannabinoid Hyperemesis Syndrome?

 Cannabinoid hyperemesis syndrome is a rare condition that causes frequent and repeated vomiting as a result of prolonged cannabis use.
 The only known effective treatment is to stop using cannabis.

 Cannabinoid hyperemesis syndrome (CHS), or cannabis hyperemesis syndrome, is still a relatively recent discovery.
-The first known case of it occurred in 2004.
+The first known case occurred in 2004.

-CHS produces repeated cyclical vomiting in some people who have a history of long-term marijuana use.
+CHS produces repeated cyclical vomiting in some people who have a history of long-term cannabis (aka marijuana) use.
 Not much is known about this syndrome, but recovery is possible through stopping cannabis use.

 What Is Cannabinoid Hyperemesis Syndrome?

 Because CHS has only recently been identified, there is still a lot that is not known about it.
-However, cases of it have increased since the legalization of marijuana in several states.
+However, cases of it have increased since the legalization of cannabis in several states.

-CHS is believed to come about as a result of long-term and excessive marijuana use, specifically prolonged exposure to tetrahydrocannabinol (THC), the compound that produces the “high.”
+CHS is believed to come about as a result of long-term and excessive cannabis use, specifically prolonged exposure to tetrahydrocannabinol (THC), the compound that produces the “high.”

 One of the ironies of CHS is that its symptoms are centered around the digestive tract.
-Marijuana is often medically used to help with severe nausea and to stimulate appetite in cancer patients.
+Cannabis is often medically used to help with severe nausea and to stimulate appetite in cancer patients.

-It is believed that it is the overstimulation of cannabinoid receptors in the endocannabinoid system through the long-term or heavy use of marijuana that leads to CHS.
+It is believed that it is the overstimulation of cannabinoid receptors in the endocannabinoid system through the long-term or heavy use of Cannabis that leads to CHS.

 Symptoms Of CHS